kaan-keskin/software-architecture-notes/Extra-Topics-I-ProgrammingParadigms.md

 ### Logical Programming

+**Logic programming is a programming paradigm which is largely based on formal logic.
+Any program written in a logic programming language is a set of sentences in logical form, expressing facts and rules about some problem domain.
+Major logic programming language families include Prolog, answer set programming (ASP) and Datalog.**

 It can be termed as abstract model of computation.
 It would solve logical problems like puzzles, series etc.

 In logic programming we have a knowledge base which we know before and along with the question and knowledge base which is given to machine, it produces result.